Skip to main content

 2. After your webhook is created, copy the webhook URL from the new entry in the Webhook URLs for your Workspace table.

-You can enable alerts and add notification channels in the Astro UI.
+You can add notification channels in the Astro UI.

 1. In the Astro UI, click Alerting > Notification channels.